ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step3.md

    `cd /root/lab/dd-continuous-profiler-example/java/ && ./gradlew run`{{execute interrupt T2}} (👆_Double click_)

 5. We're done!
 You should see a `DATADOG TRACER CONFIGURATION` log message that confirms that the application is now collecting data.

+Proceed to the next step to continue analyzing `movies-api-java`.